Kney-Delach/Mathex/README.md

 <a name="getting-started"></a>
 ## Getting Started

-Visual Studio 2017 or 2019 is recommended, Mathex is officially untested on other development environments.
+Visual Studio 2017 or 2019 is recommended, Mathex is untested on other development environments.

 You can clone this repository to a local destination using git: